ibm-cloud-docs/appid/faq.md

 {{site.data.keyword.appid_short_notm}} is a fully managed offering that is provided "as-a-service".
 This means that IBM takes care of the operation of the service, handles compliancy, availability in multiple zones, SLA, and more. {{site.data.keyword.appid_short_notm}} also has an out-of-the-box integrated experience with the {{site.data.keyword.cloud_notm}} Platform that includes native runtimes and services such as the {{site.data.keyword.containershort_notm}}, {{site.data.keyword.openwhisk_short}}, and {{site.data.keyword.cloudaccesstrailshort}}.

+## Can I use the same client ID in more than one application?
+{: #faq-multiple apps}
+{: faq}

+While you technically _can_ use the same credentials in more than one application, it is highly recommended that you do not for several reasons.
+Foremost, because when you're sharing your ID across applications any type of attack or compromise then affects your entire ecosystem rather than one application.
+For example, if you're using your ID across three applications and one of them becomes compromised - all three are then compromised because an attacker is able to impersonate any of your apps.
+Second, because when you're using the same client ID in multiple apps, there is no way to differentiate between applications.
+For example, you're unable to tell which app was used to generate a token.